 5. Cape Quarter

-The Cape Quarter is an all-rounder, whether you’re looking to pick up a few groceries, pamper yourself at the salon, enjoy a scrumptious brunch, or pick up a designer purse, Cape Quarter is the place to be.
+The Cape Quarter is an all-rounder, whether you’re looking to grab a few groceries, pamper yourself at the salon, enjoy a scrumptious brunch, or pick up a designer purse, Cape Quarter is the place to be.

 6. The Watershed

-Not your average African market, The Watershed, located next to the V&A Waterfront, is a space that offers arts and crafts from some of the very best high-end designers in Cape Town.
+Not your average African market, The Watershed, located next to the Two Oceans Aquarium, is a buzzing space that offers arts and crafts from some of the very best high-end designers in Cape Town.

 7. The Woodstock Exchange

 The Woodstock Exchange is a space for young creatives to come together and share their original design and artwork.
-Located in the busy and colourful streets of Woodstock, The Woodstock Exchange is home to unique boutiques mixing fashion and accessories with interior home decoration, as well as a restaurant offering delicious snacks and beverages.
+Located in the busy and colourful streets of Woodstock, The Woodstock Exchange is home to unique boutiques mixing fashion and accessories with interior home decoration.
+There are also a few restaurants and coffee shops to stop at for a bite or a beverage.

-The industrial space has a focus on innovation and creativity with sculptures and murals placed around the building.
-This is a wonderful place to start your day, pick up a few gifts and spoils for yourself, and get your creative juices flowing.
+The industrial space has a focus on innovation and creativity, with sculptures and murals placed around the building.
+This shopping complex is a wonderful place to start your day, pick up a few gifts and spoils for yourself, and get your creative juices flowing.

 8. Long Street

-Although Long Street is famous for its nightlife, during the day, Long Street is home to trendy clothing stores, bookshops, quaint restaurants, coffee shops and plenty of stores selling traditional African clothing and jewellery.
+Long Street is one of the most famous streets in Cape Town.
+Although Long Street is known for its nightlife, during the day, it is home to trendy clothing stores, bookshops, quaint restaurants, coffee shops and plenty of stores selling traditional African clothing and jewellery.

-A buzzing street in the city centre, boasting an eclectic mix of bars, restaurants, lounges and nightclubs, Long Street is a popular destination for tourists visiting Cape Town.
+A buzzing street in the city centre, boasting an eclectic mix of bars, restaurants, lounges and nightclubs, Long Street is a popular destination for both locals and tourists visiting Cape Town.

 9. Gardens Shopping Centre